-Are you thinking a Disney family vacation sounds like so much fun?
+Are you thinking a Disney family vacation sounds like fun?
 But does the thought of planning a Disney vacation overwhelm you?
 Don’t worry.
-With a little planning, you can have a magical Disney vacation.
+With a little research and planning, you can have a magical Disney vacation.

-Here’s how to plan a Disney vacation in 5 easy steps.
+Get started planning a Disney World vacation with these 5 easy steps.

-- Plan a Disney Vacation in 5 Easy Steps
+- Planning a Disney World Vacation in 5 Easy Steps

 - Pick Your Dates

 - Book Your Hotel Rooms and Make Travel Arrangements

 - Order Your Magic Bands and Disney Family Vacation T-Shirts